-Nowadays nearly half of consumers shop more on mobile than in-store.
-Consequently, using social media as a platform for native advertising is a great way to promote your business.
+Nowadays, nearly half of consumers shop using their mobile devices more than in-store, making social media an excellent platform for native advertising and promoting your business.

-Usually, companies work with bloggers to advertise ‘naturally’.
-These people have a large audience who trust them.
-So, if a blogger promotes something, there is a great chance that subscribers would buy this product.
-Work only with experts in your niche.
-Choose bloggers who have the same values and trusting relations with the audience.
+Companies that leverage native advertising usually work with bloggers, as they have large audiences that trust them.
+If a blogger promotes something, there is a great chance that their subscribers will buy this product.
+However, make sure to work only with experts who have not only their audiences’ trust but actual expertise and competence in your niche.
+Choose bloggers who have trusting relationships with their audiences and the same values as you do.

-The most common way of natural advertising is when bloggers mention services or products within their content to increase customers’ brand awareness.
+The most common way of implementing natural advertising is when bloggers mention services or products when posting content to increase customers’ brand awareness.
 There are different types of native ads on social media: posts, stories, videos, tweets, articles, etc.

-Such native adverts have paid placements in the middle of the non-advertising material.
-As a result, they are not identified as advertising, as they look natural.
+Such native ads are placed in the middle of non-advertising material.
+As a result, they are not identified as ads, as they look natural.
 We can find advertorial articles in magazines, newspapers, on sites, etc.

-You can see collaborative content on video platforms and social media.
-Companies usually ask influencers to make their creative input in product creation or provide them with a discount code to gain a percentage of the profits.
+You can come across collaborative content on video platforms and social media.
+Companies usually ask influencers to give their creative input during the product development process or provide them with a discount code to gain profits.

 Using collaborative content helps increase customers’ brand engagement and loyalty.
-Influencers who handle word-of-mouth marketing, and promote a brand and its products through different digital platforms are called brand ambassadors and the process is called influencer marketing.
+Influencers who handle word-of-mouth marketing and promote a brand and its products via digital platforms are called brand ambassadors, and this process is called influencer marketing.

 Companies are more flexible when they create collaborative content.
-Brands seek influencers who are ready to make every effort to communicate their message to the audience.
-However, businesses may also have strong requirements and a brief.
+Brands seek influencers who are ready to make every effort to communicate their message to subscribers according to companies’ requirements and briefs.

-As we can see, all these types have their peculiarities.
-Now you know more about them, so let’s look at some more examples of native advertising.
+As we can see, all these types of native ads have their peculiarities.